AlphaCentauriNinja/AlphaCentauriNinja/README.md

+# AlphaCentauriNinja

+The Alpha Centauri Ninja is an alien by definition; a person in a country who is not a national of that country

+## About me

 - 👋 Hi, I’m @AlphaCentauriNinja
 - 👀 I’m interested in software development, testing and the infamous crypto market
 - 🌱 I’m currently learning pen / security testing